anusha0712/banned-books/README.md

     a.
 Do I know them?
 From my understanding of their works, does something stand out?
 4. What are the most banned books generally overall but also specifically last year?

-I've used PEN America's [2021-2022](https://docs.google.com/spreadsheets/d/1hTs_PB7KuTMBtNMESFEGuK-0abzhNxVv4tgpI5-iKe8/edit?gid=1171606318#gid=1171606318), [2022-2023](https://docs.google.com/spreadsheets/d/1a6v7R7pidO7TIwRZTIh9T6c0--QNNVufcUUrDcz2GJM/edit?gid=982757372#gid=982757372and [2023-2024](https://docs.google.com/spreadsheets/d/1slCpqLprPXHM-Wyt-WYJR30-NvbGLialVNR8qTsZFG8/edit?)gid=0#gid=0) Indices to track the bans over three academic years.
+I've used PEN America's [2021-2022](https://docs.google.com/spreadsheets/d/1hTs_PB7KuTMBtNMESFEGuK-0abzhNxVv4tgpI5-iKe8/editgid=1171606318#gid=1171606318), [2022-2023](https://docs.google.com/spreadsheets/d1a6v7R7pidO7TIwRZTIh9T6c0--QNNVufcUUrDcz2GJM/edit?gid=982757372#gid=982757372) and [2023-2024](https://docs.google.com/spreadsheets/d/1slCpqLprPXHM-Wyt-WYJR30-NvbGLialVNR8qTsZFG8/edit?gid=0#gid=0) Indices to track the bans over three academic years.
 My hope is that a pattern of banning will emerge through the authors and books being censored.

 Personally, this will a very useful dataset to exercise my visualization muscles.
 I want to gain a better understanding of data viz tools like Rawgraph, use Illustrator for the first time and grapple with the wide flexibility of `ggplot2` in R. I'm also excited to complete a self-guided project from the ground up.